 - Activated National Guard.

-In this situation, your tenant can provide you with a lease termination notice that states the reason for breaking a lease.
+In this situation, your tenant can provide you with a lease termination notice that states the reason for terminating a lease.
 After submitting this handwritten notice, the tenancy ends thirty days after the next rent payment is due.

 #2: Victims of Domestic Violence

 According to New York state law, domestic violence victims have early termination rights.
-However, there are certain conditions that tenants need to meet in order to do this.
+However, there are certain conditions that renters need to meet in order to do this.
 For instance, your tenant has to secure a court order of protection.
 You should remain up to date on these conditions at all times.

 #3: Termination of Lease because of Harassment or Privacy Violations